Join Our FREE Live Webinar

 Another option that differs from the typical wholesaling process is called wholetailing.
 With this strategy, the wholesaler closes on the property and then lists it on the local MLS to sell to an investor on the “retail” or open market.
 Doing so can allow a wholesaler to command a higher price because of additional exposure and also provide an opportunity to find a high-paying, potentially financed buyer.

-Read Also: How To Start Wholesaling Real Estate For Beginners In 7 Steps
+Read Also: How To Start Real Estate Wholesaling For Beginners In 7 Steps

-It is a simple question, but important nonetheless: Is wholesaling real estate legal in Georgia?
+It is a simple question, but important nonetheless: Is wholesaling legal in Georgia?
 Yes, real estate wholesaling is legal in Georgia.
 Prior to launching your real estate investment company, it’s important to understand what laws may apply to your business.

 is wholesaling real estate legal in georgia